kotcrab/ocr-reader/README.md

 ### Google Cloud Preparation

-In Google Cloud Console create new project and enable Cloud Vision API.
-Then create service account with access to your project and download its JSON key file (**never share this file with anyone**).
+In Google Cloud Console you will need to create a new project and enable Cloud Vision API.
+Then create service account and download its JSON key file (**never share this file with anyone**).

-This part of the setup is covered by this [guide](https://cloud.google.com/vision/docs/detect-labels-image-client-libraries#before-you-begin), section `Before you begin`, skip last step with setting environment variable.
+1. Create a new project in the GCP console.
+2. Go to the [Cloud Vision API](https://console.cloud.google.com/apis/library/vision.googleapis.com) and press "Enable".
+3. Go to the [Service Accounts](https://console.cloud.google.com/iam-admin/serviceaccounts) and press "Create service account".
+   - Enter some name for the account and press "Create and continue" then press "Done".
+   - Click on the newly created account and go to the "Keys" tab.
+   - Press "Add key" then "Create new key".
+   - JSON should be selected, press "Create".
+   - JSON file will be downloaded automatically, you will need this file in the next steps.

 ### Installation

 1. Download [release ZIP](https://github.com/kotcrab/ocr-reader/releases/latest/download/ocr-reader.zip), extract it.
-2. If you have JSON key file for your Google Cloud account rename it to `gcp.json` and place it inside `data` folder.
+2. If you have JSON key file for your Google Cloud account rename it to `gcp.json` and place it inside the `data` folder.
 3. Run the application with `start.bat`.
    - On Linux or macOS execute `start.sh` from your terminal.